CostaBru/BBSort/README.md

 Also, we can preserve the ```size equals 3``` case by adding ```mid``` field to our minMax vector and handle that special case there.

+# Pragmatic version

+As practice shown, we also require to cover a case when log values are only slightly different.
+For that case we cannot continue to bb-sorting and fall back to builtin sorting routine.
+Nevertheless, we are still doing up to 10 percent better.

 # Performance

 C++20 implementation of BB sort was compared to QSort rand algorithm taken from the Rosettacode code base website.